Daviey52/city-explorer/README.md

 ## Overview

 * City Explorer app is an app design to allow users to type in any city in the US and get Longitude, Latitude and a map of that location.
 The app uses LocationIQ API to display the map and latitude & loangitude of selected locations.
+The app also display Weather data for three cities which inlude Paris, Arman and Seattle

 ## Getting Started